 We would like to thank our valued supporters whose efforts enable us to continue working towards an equitable and inclusive community where people with a spinal cord injury are independently able to access every aspect of life.

-The Spinal Injuries Association is greatly appreciative of the support of our patrons.
-Governor of Queensland Ms Penelope Wensley AC is the Association’s patron and Judge Bob Pack is patron of the North Queensland Supporters Committee.
+Spinal Injuries Australia is greatly appreciative of the support of our patrons.
+Governor of Queensland Ms Penelope Wensley AC is the organisation’s patron and Judge Bob Pack is patron of the North Queensland Supporters Committee.

 We are very proud and grateful to have the Classic Wallabies as our ambassadors, led by Bill Ross OAM, Greg Cornelsen and Tim Horan AM (SEAT ambassador).

 We are grateful for the support of our philanthropic donors.
 Our current philanthropic supporters can be found here.